 Income Taxes.
 As of December 31, 2002, the Company had a net operating loss carryforward of approximately \$91 million, in addition to numerous timing differences which gave rise to a deferred tax asset of approximately \$49 million, which was fully reserved by a valuation allowance at that date.
 Utilization of net operating loss carryforwards and other timing differences will be recognized as a reduction in income tax expense in the year utilized.
-A current tax provision of \$.28 million was provided for the three-month period ended June 30, 2003, which was fully offset by an equal income tax benefit due to operating loss carryforwards.
+No current tax provision was provided for the three-month period ended September 30, 2003, due to a net loss of \$98,000 for the period.